lasanjin/notes/code/kubernetes/CERT-MANAGER.md

   namespace: default
 spec:
   #If successful, the resulting key and certificate will be
-  #stored in a secret with keys of tls.key and tls.crt respectively
+  #stored in a secret: tls.key and tls.crt
   secretName: acme-certificate-secret
   #Automatic renewal every 90 days (2160h)
   renewBefore: 1920h #Renew every 10th day